kyleboas/tacticsjournal.com/_posts/2024/01/2024-01-05-mika-marmol.md

 image: "https://i.imgur.com/fpHewEG.jpeg"
 ---

-Mika Mármol of Las Palamas is a 22-year-old, exciting ball-playing left-footed center-back.
+Mika Mármol of Las Palmas is a 22-year-old, exciting ball-playing left-footed center-back.
 Here are the positives and negatives I took from his performance against Barcelona.

 <!---more--->